m3nu/talks/keto.md

 - Avoid polyunsaturated fat > reduce cancer risk and inflammation.red[e]
 - More nutritionally dense food > improved micros
 - Reduced appetite > easy fasting > autophagy.red[b] and apoptosis.red[c]
-- Fewer fermentable carbohydrates > less tooth decay and caries.red[d]
+- Fewer fermentable carbohydrates > less tooth decay and cavity.red[d]

 .footnote[
   .red[a] *The Dietary Intake of Wheat and other Cereal Grains and Their Role in Inflammation*, De Punder and Pruimboom